drovani/rovaninet-gridsome/posts/2015/2015-02-13-Recurring-Gifts-Database-Schema.md

 ### Up Next

-The next post is going to start to demonstrate how I implemented various parts of the C&sharp; algorithm to generate the dates in a schedule.
+The next post is going to start to demonstrate how I implemented various parts of the C♯ algorithm to generate the dates in a schedule.
 These collections then are combined to provide for a final list of all dates.